Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Halloween Restaurant Settings| ©Alfa

-If you thought that Halloween was a celebration that only Americans lived with great excitement, you were wrong.
+If you thought Halloween was a celebration that only Americans lived with great excitement, you were wrong.
 In fact, did you know that in ancient Rome there was a very similar celebration called 'Mundus Patet', in which for three days the dead returned to earth?

 If your trip to the Eternal City coincides with Halloween, pack your costume in your suitcase because you will want to soak up the authentic spirit of this celebration.
 In addition, during the night of October 31 there are many activities organized.
 Some of the most fun ones are: